 php.ini configuration file to load the extension; it also modifies

 include_path to include the Ice for PHP folder.
 The following lines are added to

-The Ice MSI includes both x86 and x64 versions of the Ice for PHP extension built with the PHP 7.1, PHP 7.2 and PHP 7.3 NTS libraries.
+The Ice MSI includes both x86 and x64 versions of the Ice for PHP extension built with the PHP 7.1, PHP 7.2, PHP 7.3, and PHP 8.0 NTS libraries.

 Configuration Files for IceGrid and Glacier2 Services

 config subdirectory of the Ice MSI installation includes sample configuration files for the Glacier2 router, IceGrid node, and IceGrid registry.
 These files provide a good starting point on which to base your own configurations, and they contain comments that describe the settings in detail.

 The Ice manual provides more information on installing and running the IceGrid registry, IceGrid node, and Glacier2 router as Windows services.